 a) Only fuel from the appointed fuel supplier is permitted.
-This fuel will be available at all official events, and will conform to this appendix specification.
+This fuel will be available at all official events (Official Testing Session, Free Practice, Qualifying Practice, Warm-up and Race(s)), and will conform to this appendix specification.
 Use of this fuel without any addition or alteration is mandatory.